Search:

 Gentleness

-3. He is a tender father (vv.
-14-21).
-The Corinthians were Paul’s beloved children in the faith and he talks to them as a loving father would to his wayward children.
-Whenever we share the Gospel with someone and have the joy of leading them to faith in Christ, we become a “spiritual parent” in his life.
+The Corinthians were Paul’s beloved children in the faith, and he talks to them as a loving father would to his wayward children.
+Whenever we share the Gospel with someone and have the joy of leading them to faith in Christ, we become a “spiritual parent” in their life.
 Paul was an example to his spiritual family.
 He was also a good teacher.
 It takes both example and instruction to bring a child to maturity.
 He realized that if all he did was expose his readers to open shame, he would only provoke them.
 He was not like the modern mother who shouts at her disobedient child, “This is the last time I’m going to tell you!”
 He knew that he had to discipline them.

-1. Proclaim confidence - We must convey some sense of confidence and love first.
+a.
+Proclaim confidence – We must convey some sense of confidence and love first.

-4. Project reality - Talk is cheap but change results in fruit.
+d.
+Project reality – Talk is cheap but change results in fruit.
 Walk your talk!

 Application

 There is a big difference between knowing the right words and living them out.
 I need to let my life show that God’s power is really working in me.
-What am I doing, where is my fruit and what are the results of the ministry God has entrusted me with?
+What am I doing, where is my fruit, and what are the results of the ministry God has entrusted me with?

 I Corinthians 4:14-21 (English Standard Version)